IamLunchbox/powerdns-cli/README.md

 If you are in need of all the possible cli options, you can take a look at the [integration test](https://github.com/IamLunchbox/powerdns-cli/blob/main/.github/workflows/integration.yml).
-The workflow / integration test uses all the possible options to test for the api compatibility.
+The workflow / integration test uses all common cli options to test for the api compatibility.

 ### Constraints
-Building a simple cli for a large set of options of an api is no easy task.
-Therefore, I had to go for compromises to keep `powerdns-cli` clutter-free.

-But you should possibly want to know about these caveats:

 1. It is not possible to simply create a RRSet with several entries.
 Instead, you have to use `extend-record` several times.